Disability Parking Locations

 - Requests will be honored, where possible, for residents and businesses without adequate access to off-street disability accessible parking.

-- The designated space may be removed at the discretion of the Project Management Manager or his/her designee.
+- The designated space may be removed at the discretion of the Transportation Manager or his/her/their designee.

 - The resident/business does not maintain exclusive use of the accessible parking space.
 Anyone with a valid disability parking placard or license plate may utilize the space/meters.